xHybred/DLSSEnhancer/README.md

 ---
 ### Letter Presets

-Preset A & B (intended for Perf/Bal/Quality)
+Preset A & B
-Combats ghosting for elements with missing inputs
+- Combats ghosting for elements with missing inputs

-Preset C (intended for Perf/Bal/Quality)
+Preset C
-Favors current frame information, reducing ghosting at the expense of image stability
+- Favors current frame information, reducing ghosting at the expense of image stability

-Preset D (intended for Perf/Bal/Quality)
+Preset D
-Favors prior frame information, improving image stability at the expense of ghosting
+- Favors prior frame information, improving image stability at the expense of ghosting.
+Default preset for Perf/Bal/Quality

+Preset E
-Preset E: Blend between D & C, equal stability to D but slightly more ghosting than C
+- Blend between D & C, equal stability to D but slightly more ghosting than C

-Preset F (intended for Ultra Perf/DLAA)
+Preset F
-No information given
+- No information given.
+Default preset for Ultra Perf/DLAA

 ---
 ### Game Compatibility